 Lift the lid away from the septic tank with assistance from your helpers.
 Depending upon the size of the lid, it might take more than one helper.
 Inspect the seal on top of the septic tank.
 If the seal has cracks or tears, replace it with a new one when replacing the lid.

 Measure the length and width of your septic tank opening with a tape measure.
-Purchase a replacement lid to your measurements.
+Purchase a replacement sewer cover at Home Depot or other retailer based on your measurements.
 If it will be a few days before your lid arrives, either place the old lid back over the septic tank or cover the tank opening with a tarp.

 Scrape off the old seal from the top of the septic tank, if necessary, with a putty knife.
 Most of the seal will come off in big hunks.
 Brush the top of the tank opening with a wire brush to remove any remnants of the seal and loose concrete.